+“Be my victim.”
 With these words, an icon of horror was born in 1992’s Candyman.
-The vengeful spirit of a Black artist lynched for having an illicit affair with a white woman, he begins terrorizing Helen Lyle, a graduate student researching the Candyman legend, which she’s sure is a myth.
+The vengeful spirit of a Black artist lynched for having an illicit affair with a white woman, the titular killer begins terrorizing Helen Lyle, a graduate student researching the Candyman legend, which she’s sure is a myth.

 However, he quickly proves to be all too real.
-When he’s summoned after his name is said into a mirror, he kills with his rusty hook-hand.
+And when he’s summoned after his name is said into a mirror, he kills his victims with his rusty hook-hand.

-Throughout the course of the movie, Lyle uncovers the truth behind the Candyman legend while encountering the more terrifying everyday realities of poverty, police indifference, and drugs that plagued the lives of Black Chicagoans and had been for decades.
+Throughout the course of the movie, Lyle uncovers the true story of Candyman while encountering the more terrifying everyday realities of poverty, police indifference, and drugs that plagued the lives of Black Chicagoans and had been for decades.

-Since his debut, Candyman has become a real-life urban legend.
-The character’s chilling eeriness and tragic backstory have resonated with generations of horror fans, leaving a lasting legacy that keeps viewers asking: “Is Candyman real?”
+Since his film debut, Candyman has become a real-life urban legend.
+The character’s chilling demeanor and tragic backstory have resonated with generations of horror fans, leaving a lasting legacy that keeps viewers asking: “Is Candyman real?”

 From a history of racial terror in America to one Chicago woman’s disturbing murder, the true story of Candyman is even more tragic and frightening than the movie itself.